QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 Exploring Type Trees
 ==================================================

-The connection between data-structures and the algorithms which operate on them is handled the through the type system
+The connection between data-structures and the algorithms which operate on them is handled by the type system

-Concrete types (i.e. ``Float64`` or ``Array{Float64, 2}``) are the data-structures we have in mind for working with algorithms, and the abstract types we have seen before (e.g. ``Number`` and ``AbstractArray``) provide the mapping a particular set of data structures to a particular algorithm
+Concrete types (i.e. ``Float64`` or ``Array{Float64, 2}``) are the data-structures we apply a an algorithm to, and the abstract types (e.g. the corresponding ``Number`` and ``AbstractArray``) provide the mapping between a set of related data structures and algorithms

 .. code-block:: julia